About

 Foundation Board Meetings

-The Foundation Board meets quarterly on the fourth Monday of January, and the third Monday of April, and July.
-Starting in October 2021, the board will meet on the last Tuesday of October, January, April, and July.
-During COVID-19 we meet virtually in Google Meet.
+The Foundation Board meets on the fourth Tuesday of October, January, April, and July.
+Since COVID-19 the board have met virtually by Zoom.
 The meetings are open to the public.
-If you are interested in coming to a meeting, please contact us first to confirm the date, time, and receive a private link to the Google Meet session.
+If you are interested in coming to a meeting, please contact us first to confirm the date, time, and receive a private link to the Zoom session.

 El Cerrito Library Foundation Bylaws (2014, Rev 2015.
 PDF)